Skip to main content

 Connection State

-Monitor and react to connection state changes using Kotlin Flow:
+Monitor connection state changes using a Kotlin Flow:

 import ai.decart.sdk.ConnectionState